URGENT: You have until October 15th to watch this free guide in its 11-hour entirety…trust me you don’t want to miss this deadline!

 6. Persistence.
 It can be very easy to give in and give up after a trade or two or even a dozen goes bad or when you feel that you’ve failed.
 But it’s important that you keep going.
 The ability to persist in the face of adversity may prove one of the most difficult traits to master, yet one of the most important.
 Please read this post about a few students who persevered and were rewarded over time.

 There’s a saying that goes “when you’re going through hell, keep going”.
 This is very true in trading.
 Don’t shy away from failure.
 Learn from your mistakes.
 Let them make you stronger.
 Then keep going.
 Persistence is key.

 7. Passion for the process.
 It’s easy to have a desire to make money.
 I mean, who doesn’t want financial freedom and the ability to afford the things that they need and desire, without a second thought?
 But, a desire to make money isn’t enough.
 My best students display another trait: passion.

 Talent at trading can make you money, but it won’t lead to a fulfilling life.
 A trait that you’ll see in successful people, including my best students but also longtime millionaires, is a true and sincere passion for the process of trading.
 They develop a deep love and passion for the process involved in trading, with its adrenaline-spiking highs and sometimes jarring lows.
 If you don’t love what you’re doing, why bother spending your life doing it?

-Becoming a millionaire is possible for any type of person, from any walk of life.
-But, in my experience, my students who exhibit these traits tend to attain millions much faster, and have longer-lasting success as traders.
+Attaining success is possible for any type of person, from any walk of life.
+But, in my experience, my students who exhibit these traits tend to attain it much faster, and have longer-lasting success as traders.
 By cultivating these traits, and making them part of your own life and habits, you’ll be radically increasing your chances of success as a trader.